wristband-dev/nextjs-auth/README.md

 5. **No session management** - Stateless authentication with no cookies or token refresh

 > [!NOTE]
-> **JWT and Page Routes:** The `JWT` strategy is designed with API routes in mind.
+> **JWT and Page Routes:** The `'JWT'` strategy is designed with API routes in mind.
 While it technically works for protected pages, browsers don't naturally send JWT tokens in Authorization headers during page navigation.
-Use `SESSION` strategy for traditional web page protection.
+Use `'SESSION'` strategy for traditional web page protection.

 **JWT Configurations:**